-Von Willebrand disease is a lifelong bleeding disorder in which your blood doesn't clot well.
+Von Willebrand disease is a lifelong bleeding disorder in which your blood doesn't clot properly.
 People with the disease have low levels of von Willebrand factor, a protein that helps blood clot, or the protein doesn't perform as it should.

 Most people with the disease are born with it, having inherited it from one or both parents.
 However, warning signs, such as heavy bleeding after a dental procedure, might not show up for years.